Downtown & Uptown Waco

 - Ferrell Center (basketball, volleyball, acrobatics), and also stadiums for Baylor baseball, softball, tennis, and soccer 3.1 miles LaSalle and University Parks Drive

 - Church Under the Bridge - Sundays 11am.
-Temporarily meeting at The Silos/Magnolia while I-35 bridge is under construction – enter free parking lot from 8th & Webster, then enter from side alley behind food trucks.
-Expected to be back under the I-35 bridge in 2023.
+Temporarily meeting at The Silos/Magnolia while I-35 bridge is under construction.
+Look for parking around 8th & Webster, then enter from side alley between The Silos and Magnolia Press.
+CUB expects to be back under the I-35 bridge by 2023.
 1.4 miles

 - Hope Fellowship (Mennonite) .5 mile

 - St. Mary of the Assumption .6 mile